Cobrettie/notes/topics/jsarraymethods.md

 ```
 testArray.splice();
-// will remove an item aat the specified index that is passed into .splice()
+// will remove an item at the specified index that is passed into .splice()
 ```

 ## Helpful Array Manipulating